iohnio/HW-8-C-vs-C-/README.md

 PURPOSE OF SOFTWARE: This software implements matrix operations in both C and C++ including addition, multiplication, and matrix transposition.
 The program solves the equation D = A + (3*B) * C^T`, where matrices A, B, and C are predefined.

 FILES:
-matrix.h - header file containing the matrix class definition, including its member functions for matrix operations matrix.c/cpp - a source file that defines the methods declared in matrix.h main.c/cpp - the main program that solves the example matrix equation makefile - used for compiling and linking the C/C++ code into an executable
+- matrix.h: header file containing the matrix class definition, including its member functions for matrix operations
+- matrix.c/cpp: a source file that defines the methods declared in matrix.h
+- main.c/cpp: the main program that solves the example matrix equation
+- makefile: used for compiling and linking the C/C++ code into an executable

 BUILD INSTRUCTIONS: download the 'homework 8' folder and run